wagtail/wagtail/docs/advanced_topics/customisation/page_editing_interface.rst

   The unique key used to identify the format.
 To unregister this format, call ``unregister_image_format`` with this string as the only argument.

 ``label``
-  The label used in the chooser form when inserting the image into the :class:`~wagtail.wagtailcore.fields.RichTextField`.
+  The label used in the chooser form when inserting the image into the :class:`~wagtail.core.fields.RichTextField`.

 ``classnames``
   The string to assign to the ``class`` attribute of the generated ``<img>`` tag.